-Professor Larry Miller is a music and technology entrepreneur, advisor and host of the Musonomics podcast.
+Professor Larry Miller is an educator, music and technology entrepreneur, advisor and host of the Musonomics podcast.
 He teaches undergraduate and graduate courses Music Entrepreneurship, Music Analytics, Strategic Marketing, Global Music Management and the Business Structure of the Music Industry.
 He advises music creators and rights holders on public policy and litigation, and provided expert testimony before the Copyright Royalty Board and in arbitration, and supports media and technology companies and their financial sponsors on capital formation and growth strategy, digital product/service development, acquisitions and restructuring.
 Previously, Larry was a Partner at L.E.K.
 Consulting and a senior member of the firm’s media and entertainment practice.
 He later served as Executive Vice President and General Manager of MediaNet.

 Larry founded and operated Or Music, a Grammy Award winning independent record label and music publisher where he signed, recorded and published multi-platinum artists Los Lonely Boys and Matisyahu; he was Vice President of Market Development at AT&T Labs Research, and began his career as a broadcaster at Tribune, NBC Radio Entertainment and WHTZ/Z100 New York, regarded as the most successful startup in U.S. radio history as the station went from “worst to first” within 72 days of signing-on in the country’s most competitive radio market.